Group visits

 This tour places Camille Claudel's journey in its historical and biographical context, allowing visitors to discover the largest collection of the artist's works.

-The women of the museum
+The Women of the Museum

 Who are the women behind the museum's sculptures?
 Discover these women, some familiar, some less so: beloved mistress or abandoned lover, goddess, heroine…

-The techniques in question
+The Techniques in Questions

 From the choice of materials to the specialists involved in the project, this tour provides insight into the roles of the participants in the creation of a sculpture.